Solar Energy: The Full Picture

 • Solar PV mean power density: ~5–10 W/m² (actual generation, not nameplate)

-• Hydroelectric power density varies widely but delivers energy 24/7, year-round
+• Hydroelectric power density varies widely but can deliver energy 24/7, year-round

-• Solar's low density means massive land conversion for meaningful output
+• Solar's lower density means larger land areas are required for comparable output

-• At northern latitudes like BC, solar power density drops further due to low sun angles
+• At northern latitudes like BC, solar power density is further reduced by low sun angles

 Nature Scientific Reports — Spatial Energy Density of Large-Scale Electricity Generation (2022)